What is Digital Marketing anyway?

 Keeping up with the relentless pace of technological change is a constant challenge for most marketers.

 Marketing teams have always been responsible for driving brand awareness, engagement, demand generation and lead generation.
-Now, on top of that, digital marketing adds SEO and content marketing, plus finding insights from analytics data in order to optimise websites for conversion!
+Now, on top of all that, digital marketing adds SEO and content marketing, plus finding insights from analytics data in order to optimise websites for conversion!

 Some of digital marketing’s component parts: